apiel/zicBox/NOTE.md

 - TODO make dustscript part of the repo instead to be external dependency...

+- TODO get rid of SDL component andunify everything --> move everything to buffer base UI and only pass use the SDL to render buffer to the screen --> same for ST7789 and SSD1306
+      --> at the end there should be a common draw library to draw shapes and specifc parent lib to render pixels to the screen

 #### Pixel seq

 - TODO for seq